60-seconds to shred fat, build strength, and transform your body.

 Those same rowers mentioned earlier also experienced greater 2000 meter time trial performance, power output, and better ability to withstand painful exercise after switching to HIIT.

-You can apply the same concept to your new mini movements.
+Apply the same concept to your new mini movements.
 Slowly build your movement habits up, and you won’t need long recovery periods for each muscle group.
 With time the exercises will become easier and you can handle more.

-Keeping the Stress Low
+Keeping Your Stress Low

 Too much of a good thing can become a bad thing.